GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

 that loads COLRv1 fonts in supporting user agents and use an alternative font format such as COLRv0, a bitmap font format or OpenType SVG in other browsers.

-### CSS Font-Palette Support
+## CSS font-palette support

 It would be tremendously useful if using a different set of colors would not require a new font.
-Thankfully, a mechanism exists, the [font-palette CSS property](https://www.w3.org/TR/css-fonts-4/#font-palette-prop).
+Thankfully, a mechanism exists: the [font-palette CSS property](https://www.w3.org/TR/css-fonts-4/#font-palette-prop).
 The Chrome team is working on adding
 [support for font-palette in Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=1170794).

-## COLRv1 Fonts & You!
+## COLRv1 fonts & you

-If COLRv1 fonts piques your interest, ask your font vendor about a COLRv1 color font to use in your project, try out the
-[examples and demos](#show-me-your-colors) above, or why not dive right in and experiment with
-[making your own](https://github.com/rsheeter/Bungee/blob/master/README.md#build-your-own-copy)?
+If COLRv1 fonts piques your interest, ask your font vendor about a COLRv1 color font to use in your project, try the [examples and demos](#show-me-your-colors) above, or why not dive right in and experiment with [making your own](https://github.com/rsheeter/Bungee/blob/master/README.md#build-your-own-copy)?

 If you have feedback on COLRv1 in Chrome, post to the